We often get questions, here are the answers to the most frequently asked ones:

 Why is urban mining better than traditional mining?

 Urban mining is the process of converting waste products into new materials, in effect recovering materials that have already been mined or produced before.
-Traditional mining has a huge impact on people, the environment and climate change, so it should only be done when there are no secondary materials available.
+Traditional or virgin mining has a huge impact on people, the environment and climate change, so it should only be done when there are no secondary materials available.

 - You reduce global e-waste (the fastest growing waste stream).